maxisam/ngx-clipboard/README.md

 It works with angular version 2.0.0 and up

-To make more sense with the future versioning of Angular, the directive selector is now named as xngClipboard
+To make more sense with the future versioning scheme of Angular, the directive selector is now rename to **xngClipboard**

 ## Dependencies